 Safeguarding and Child Protection at Southery Academy

-Our designated safeguarding leads are Mrs Huntington, Mrs Shanks, and Mr Parrish.
+Our designated safeguarding leads are Mrs Huntington, Mrs Shanks, Mr Parrish, Mrs Fancourt and Miss Morgan.
 Our school is part of Operation Encompass and all four designated leads are Encompass trained.
-Here is our Encompass poster and our letter to parents about Encompass.
-Further information can be found following this link Operation Encompass Protocol.

 The contact details for our DSLs are: